Why do your children play well for hours some days and others can’t go five minutes without calling on you?

-After the recent elections, long time preschool teacher Geri Celi noticed a lot of kids in her class were acting up.
-They'd absorbed tensions from home and came to school burdened with them.
+After recent disruptions, long time preschool teacher Geri Celi noticed a lot of kids in her class were acting up.
+They’d absorbed tensions from home and came to school burdened with them.

 Luckily Ms. Celi is a master of play, and used it quickly to diffuse the tension.

 “I’ll try and shift the energy around,” she says.
 “If I’m sat cuddling a toy kitty, I’ll say, “You aren’t going to try and take this kitty are you?”